gjmcn/data-cube-html/README.md

 The behavior of `loop` is well-suited to the state-based nature of the canvas.
 In the above example, `loop` sets the `fillStyle` to `'red'` and draws a rectangle using the first (or only) entries of `x`, `y`, `width` and `height`, then sets the `fillStyle` to `'green'` and draws a rectangle using the second (or only) entries of `x`, `y`, `width` and `height` and so on.
 Only one property and one method are used in this example, but `loop` can be passed any number of arguments.

+When used as a context method, `loop` returns a 1-entry cube containing the context.

 ---

 ### Event Properties